xquery/rxq/src/xray/README.md

 };
 ```

-**xray** can output test results as HTML, XML, xUnit compatible XML, and plain text, so it should be simple to integrate with your favourite build/ci server.
+**xray** can output test results as HTML, XML, xUnit compatible XML, JSON, and plain text, so it should be simple to integrate with your favourite build/ci server.

 ## Getting Started
 * Clone/copy/symlink xray into the root directory of your project e.g.<br/>